 So what does it mean to be a 30-something traveller?
 I’ve been on the road or lived abroad since I was newly 22, so my 30th birthday will mark 8 years of nomadic life.
 Plenty of my friends are in their 30s, and some of them are travellers, too.
 Some of them have steady careers, some are married.
 Katka recently wrote about another Buzzfeed article that was making the rounds, one titled “30 Signs You’re Almost 30” – I definitely laughed at the article, as I related to some of the items on the list: having a bum knee, being really excited to stay home at night, eating fibre, wearing sunscreen, and my inability to digest Taco Bell.
 And today, I really did chuckle when I was asked for ID (only because the legal age here is 18, and I was buying a bottle of Malbec.
 What 17 year old goes for Malbec?
 Just saying).
 The thing is, I’m pretty sure I related to all of those things ten years ago, too.
 Katka brings up some great points, though: why bemoan getting older?
 Why not lead an amazing life, no matter what your age?
 And, as she highlights, travellers in particular often have “a thirst – and an appreciation – for life”.

-When I started travelling, I was a dorky, inexperienced virgin.
+When I started travelling, I was a dorky, inexperienced kinda-virgin (long story).
 I bought expensive hiking boots I never wore and followed my guidebook like a bible.
 I look back on that young version of myself and honestly, despite the insecurity and the naivety and the mistakes I made, I am so proud and so thankful for what I did and who I was.
 Through travelling, I forced myself to learn, to grow.
 I spent my 20s finding out what I was made of while finding out about the world around me.
 I discovered how far I can push myself, and what challenges I still need to overcome.
 I learned new skills, I cultivated my ambition and my creativity, I became a better friend and a better traveller.
 And yes, I did eventually have sex.
 But I needed all eleven years to do these things, to discover all of this for myself.
 I spent a huge portion of time flailing about the world with no direction and no focus, but I always knew that what I was doing was genuine and important, that it would shape who I was.
 I had rough plans for my future, and, for the most part, I achieved them, even if that plan was “lose myself in Southeast Asia”.

 So what’s next for this almost-30-something traveller?
 Do I have one of those lists, the “30 Before 30” lists that you see all over the internet?
 No, though I have a list of my overall life goals.
 Over time I’ve learned that age really doesn’t mean anything at all, that, as incredibly trite as it sounds, we should count our life not by our years, but by our experiences and our friends and our personal satisfaction.
 It doesn’t matter if we’re young, but if we’re young at heart; groan all you want, but it’s true.
 My mum is in her 60s and regularly travels around the world, often solo, and I’ll be sure to follow in her footsteps.
 We should look at life not as a series of things to cross off a list or candles to blow out, but as something in our control, something that is malleable and nonlinear, no matter our age and no matter our priorities.